-- $1,500 to $2,000 — Full-suspension trail bikes, with around 120mm travel, alloy bars and stem and hydraulic disc brakes.
-Alternatively, high-quality cross country hardtails (these are lighter and designed to go faster rather than take on the roughest ground), with carbon or alloy frame, quality forks from Fox and RockShox, and 10- or 11-speed gearing from Shimano and SRAM.
+- £1,000 to £2,000 — Full-suspension trail bikes, alloy bars and stem, hydraulic disc brakes and high-quality cross-country hardtails (these are lighter and designed to go faster rather than take on the roughest ground), with carbon or alloy frame, quality forks such as RockShox Yari and 11-speed gearing

-- $2,500 and up — High quality alloy or carbon fiber frame with top of the range suspension from Fox or RockShox.
-Wide-ranging 11-speed gearing with a single-ring crankset, high-end tubeless ready wheels.
+- £2,500 upwards — High-quality carbon fibre frame with top of the range suspension from Fox or RockShox.
+Wide-ranging 12-speed gearing with a single-ring crankset, high-end tubeless-ready wheels

 Best women's hybrid and urban bikes